 Contracts have been checked and signed between Paris Saint-Germain, Reims and Hugo Ekitike’s camp.
 He signs until 2027, medical completed in the afternoon. 🚨🇫🇷 #PSG

-His current teammate, Nathanael Mbuku, is also a rising star in France and another one of the club’s gems.
 So, why has there been so much hype surrounding the young forward in what is his first senior season in France?
-Well, one reason could be that he is the most prolific teenager in Europe’s big leagues this season with a goal every 96 minutes across all competitions.
+Well, one reason could be that he was the most prolific teenager in Europe’s big leagues last season with 14 goal involvement in 24 games (10 goals, four assists).
 But that’s telling only a part of the story.

 Playing career so far

 Having been born in Reims itself, Hugo Ekitike started his footballing journey with local amateur side Cormontreuil FC in 2008, staying for five years.
 He was scoring a lot of goals and had quick feet that allowed him to deceive defenders.
 Ekitike joined the youth academy of Reims in 2013, famed for their development of youngsters and opening up a pathway to the senior team for them.
 He made his senior team debut in October 2020, coming on against Lorient but could only make one further appearance that year.

 𝗧𝗼𝘂𝘀 𝗮𝗺𝗮𝘁𝗲𝘂𝗿𝘀 𝗱𝗲 𝗻𝗼𝘀 𝗰𝗹𝘂𝗯𝘀 !

 🔙 Retour aux sources pour Hugo Ekitike !